Honor Code Guidelines

 II.
 Explanation related to help from written sources (paper or electronic):

-I have provided a number of resources both in hard copy (in the lab) and electronically.
+We have provided a number of resources electronically.
 You are welcome to use those resources when working on your assignments.
 If you are using a resource not specifically mentioned in an assignment write-up, you must cite it.